xMartin/php-introduction/12_all_of_it.md

 ## The toArray trait and abstract methods

 Our controller should convert all objects that come from the model into arrays before giving them to the view.
 That's because the view should not be allowed to touch model objects directly.
-We could have just added a `toArray()` method to our `Image` class but maybe we'll need that functinonality on other classes later as well.
+We could have just added a `toArray()` method to our `Image` class but maybe we'll need that functionality on other classes later as well.

 The trait `toArray` has something new in it: an abstract method.
-Any class that uses this trait must implement this method or PHP will complain about it aith a fatal error.
+Any class that uses this trait must implement this method or PHP will complain about it with a fatal error.
 This way we can force classes who want to use this trait to provide the `getArrayKeys()` method that the trait needs in order to work.

 Abstract methods can also be used in classes, forcing their inheritants to implement certain methods.